hunterBhough/behat-primer/README.md

 ## Debugging
 In case you want to see what behat is doing:
+First, you will want to follow all steps under Rapid Development (above) so your selenium container will persist.
 in Safari or Alfred, go to the url: vnc://localhost:5901
 Password: secret
 For windows, you will need a 3rd party vnc client like RealVNC.
 The url and password are the same as above